akio-tomiya/Wilsonloop.jl/README.md

 # What this package can do
-- From a symbolic definition of Wilson lines, this returns actual value of the Wilson lines
+- From a symbolic definition of Wilson lines, this returns actual value of SU(Nc)-valued Wilson lines with a given configuration
-- Constructing Staples from given Wilson lines
+- Constructing all staples from given symbolic Wilson lines
-- Constructing derivatives of given Wilson lines
+- Constructing derivatives of given symbolic Wilson lines (auto-grad for SU(Nc) variables)

 # How to install